 However, there is one other option.
 If you notice from the first dictionary graphic from 1630 as well as the graphic of the first use by Robert Greville in 1641, the word is spelled with a “c.”
 That is because the word’s true origins come from the Latin word iungere, meaning “to join.”
 The past participle, iūnctus, or “having been joined,” was also used as an adjective and in the dative and ablative forms was iūnctō, or “by/for having been joined.”
 In classical Latin “i” is pronounced as a consonant “y” and the “iu” diphthong was pronounced as \yoo\.
 And, in ecclesiastical Latin, the “j” was also pronounced as a “y.”
 This presents us with a third option for the pronunciation of the “j,” i.e., \’yʊntoʊ\ (see Joe Adelman’s pronunciation in the video above).

 If I had to hazard my own entirely speculative guess, I would suggest that men who were aware of the word’s Latin origins, and familiar with the language itself, may very well have pronounced the “j” as a “y.”
-One might also suggest that the kind of aspiring eighteenth-century artisans who would start such a club (and who likely had at least some minimal exposure to Latin) would be more inclined to mimic what may have been perceived as the more “learned,” Latin-derived pronunciation.
+One might also suggest that the kind of aspiring eighteenth-century artisans who would start such a club (and who likely had at least some minimal exposure to Latin) would be more inclined to mimic what would likely have been perceived as the more “learned,” Latin-derived pronunciation.

-Now, you could point out that the previous sentence has no less than three qualifiers and three conditional verbs.
+Now, you could point out that the previous sentence has no less than four qualifiers and three conditional verbs.
 But that is the point!
 Considering the above, my advice to readers is this: Pronounce it any way you want, because there is no single, “correct” pronunciation of the word . . . not now, and not in the eighteenth century.

 If I were Roy Rogers, I would use this footnote to go into a long biographical disquisition about how, for once, my taking Latin as an undergrad finally paid off.
 Or I might tell the story of how I only decided to study Latin after reading an interview with Ed Morgan as a freshman, in which he said studying Latin had greatly contributed to his writing style.
 But I’m not Roy Rogers, so I won’t.